rdiaz02/OncoSimul/README.md

 The above, however, **will not install the version with frequency dependent fitness**.

-**To use the frequency dependent fitness** you should install from github
+**To use the frequency-dependent fitness version** you should install from github as follows:
 <!-- (and this might be newer than the BioC code) -->

 ```r